Titanium SDK Getting Started

 # Installing the platform SDKs

 To develop native applications with Titanium you need the SDKs and tools for those native platforms installed on your system.
-For example, to develop Android applications you need the Android SDK and toolchain installed.
+For example, to develop Android applications you need the Android SDK and toolchain installed, and for iOS (only available in a MacOS system) you need the iOS SDK.

 # First Titanium app